-Why The P&O Debacle Was a Blessing and How It Helped to Expand The Popularity of Blockchain and Cryptocurrencies
+Why The P&O Debacle Was a Blessing and How It Helped to Expand The Popularity of Gold Investments and Cryptocurrencies

 You can’t always get what you want, they say, but sometimes you get what you need.
 That thought – I think it was those aging rockers The Rolling Stones who coined the phrase – came to me as I read through the DP World results for the financial year 2017.

 Note, this was the first full year after the acquisition of the P&O ports business in early 2016, and so the first chance to judge the financial effect of that very high-profile deal.
 It was also the first time DPW reported as a DIFX listed company – the perfect opportunity then for the market to check out the newly restructured entity.

 One instant conclusion is irresistible, though I doubt anybody at DPW would publicly admit it: those xenophobic American politicians who stopped DPW buying the United States ports business originally included in the P&O deal probably did Dubai a big favor.

 By avoiding the American terminals, DPW has significantly limited its exposure to the looming threat of world recession and ensured that Dubai will continue to benefit from the booming expansion in trade between the Middle East and Asia.